|PDF Version||Mammalian Genetics - CNRS URA 1947|

 1. Positional cloning of mouse mutations with deleterious effects.

-Three mutations have been or are in the process of being cloned in our Group:
+Four mutations have been or are in the process of being cloned in the Unit:

 - digitation anormale (dan - Mrs Dominique Simon), a recessive mutation that impairs the normal process of digit development;

-- progressive motor neuronopathy (pmn - Mrs Natalia Martin and Mr Jean Jaubert) a mutation with dramatic deleterious effects on the maintenance of motor-neuron integrity and
+- paralysé and frissonnant (par and fri Mr Marek Szatanik and Mr Asadollah Aghaie) two mutations with deleterious effects on the maintenance of motor-neuron integrity and

 - fragilitas ossium (fro Miss Isabelle Aubin) a mutation that is responsible for a severe syndrome of osteogenesis imperfecta.

 2. The unité de Génétique des Mammifères is also interested in the analysis of the genetic determinism of susceptibility/resistance of mice to experimental infections with several pathogens.
-This year, a gene with a major effect on the susceptibility of mice to the flavivirus West Nile has been identified and is being cloned.
-Investigations in this matter are conducted in cooperation with several other research teams at the Institut Pasteur in the frame of Transverse Research Program (TRP 21 - Mr P. Després).
-In the unité de Génétique des Mammifères this subject is dealt with by Mr Tomoji Mashimo and Mrs Dominique Simon.
+This year, a gene with a major effect on the susceptibility of mice to the flavivirus West Nile has been identified and cloned.
+Investigations in this matter are conducted in cooperation with several other research teams at the Institut Pasteur in the frame of a Transverse Research Program (TRP 21 - Mr P. Després).
+In the unité de Génétique des Mammifères this subject is dealt with by Mr Tomoji Mashimo and Mrs Dominique Simon who is preparing a series of transgenic mice to analyze the function of the genes involved.

 3. The unité de Génétique des Mammifères has developed inbred strains of a new kind that represent powerful tools for the analysis of the genetic determinism of complex or multigenic traits.
 The genome of these strains results from a very unequal contribution of two parental strains belonging to two different species of the genus Mus: Mus spretus (strain SEG/Pas) on the one hand (2-4%) and C57BL/6, the background strain (96-98%) on the other.
 Analyzing the phenotype of these strains for any trait that is different in the parental strains may help in the localization of the relevant genes (MM.
 Xavier Montagutelli, Marek Szatanik and Jean-Louis Guénet).